All News /

 Intelligent data-driven pipeline for the manufacturing of certified metal parts through Direct Energy Deposition (INTEGRADDE) is led by AIMEN Centro Tecnológico.

-The 12.7 million Euro project has 26 partners from 11 countries.
+The 12.7 million Euro project has more than 20 partners from 11 countries.

 INTEGRADDE aims to develop an end-to-end digital manufacturing solution, enabling a cybersecured bidirectional dataflow for a seamless integration across the entire additive manufacturing (AM) chain.